-- Provide comments and recommendations for changes to the draft BCPS' Special Education Staffing Plan for 2010-2011. - Express opinions and discuss issues regarding special education services provided by Baltimore County Public Schools.
+- ❖ Provide comments and share input on the proposed BCPS' Special Education Staffing Plan for 2011 -2012. - Express opinions and discuss issues regarding special education services provided by Baltimore County Public Schools.

-If you are unable to attend but have information you would like to share, please send an e-mail to: STAFFINGPLAN@BCPS.ORG or write to us:
+If you are unable to attend but have information you would like to share, please send an e-mail to:

+STAFFINGPLAN@BCPS.ORG

+or write to us: Ba